curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 #### shh_newSymKey

-Generates a random symmetric key and stores it under id, which is then returned.
-Will be used in the future for session key exchange.
+Generates a random symmetric key and stores it under an ID, which is then returned.
+Can be used in the future for session key exchange.

 ##### Parameters